 Let’s talk pig-flesh for a second.
 Heck, we could talk pig-flesh for days on end when it comes to smoking cuts.

-While beef brisket may take the technical crown as the best meat to smoke, the pig has a much wider range of smoking weapons in its arsenal.
+While smoked beef brisket may take the technical crown as one of the best meats to smoke, the pig has a much wider range of smoking weapons in its arsenal.

 Smoky bacon?
 Yes please – adding a little savory kick to the flesh’s natural sweetness for more balance in your BLT.

 Try an SBLT and tell us you want to go back, go ahead.

-Smoked ham – all day, any day, again adding that savory note to the sweetness of the meat and bringing a serious, delicious quality to what can otherwise be a slightly indigestible meat.
+Smoked ham – all day, any day, again adding that savory note to the sweetness of the meat and bringing a serious, delicious quality to what can otherwise be slightly indigestible meat.

 And then there’s Pork Boston Butt.

 Pork butt of course isn’t pork butt, because that would be too simple.
 It’s actually pork shoulder that you want here, and of course, pork shoulder is one of the toughest, most hardworking muscles in the beast.

-What happens when you rub pork butt, and then smoke it reasonably hard with an aromatic woodsmoke, and then cook it long and slow just like a brisket, is that the pig opens up its ultimate flavor secrets to you.
+What happens when you rub the pork and then smoke it reasonably hard with aromatic wood smoke, and then cook it long and slow just like brisket, is that the pig opens up its ultimate flavor secrets to you.

-You get more of an essence of pork once you’ve smoked a pork butt than you do from straightforward cuts of pork.
+You get more of an essence of pork once you’ve smoked a pork butt than you do from straightforward cuts of meat.

-The smoke enhances that flavor, while the cooking method turns the hard-working shoulder muscle into succulent, juicy, almost cut-with-a-spoon meat.
+The smoke enhances that flavor, while the slow cooking method turns the hard-working shoulder muscle into succulent, juicy, almost cut-with-a-spoon meat.